 Normalize mental health + gain new skills.

 The Jack Talks program uses contact-based education and a peer-to-peer approach to teach young people across Canada that we all have mental health and we all need to take care of it.
-Trained youth speakers share tips, tools, and stories alongside a carefully created curriculum that helps audiences understand what mental health is, how to identify a crisis, how to seek help, and how to support a friend who may be struggling.
-Audiences are encouraged to keep the conversation going with concrete steps to create lasting change.

 When it comes to mental health, young people are most likely to listen to someone of a similar age or lived experience - that's you!
 As a Jack Talks Speaker, you’ll travel to schools and youth-centric communities to deliver engaging mental health presentations that young people will actually listen to.
 We’ll walk you through a comprehensive training program that will equip you with the tools and skills needed to connect with and captivate a youth audience.